 How many hours I have to work during my traineeship?

 During the internship, you must work full-time in accordance with the labor rules of the host country, which is usually 35-40 hours per week, but at least 30 hours/week.

-The Erasmus+ trainees receive the Erasmus+ grant (consult the amounts according to countries in the section called "Scholarship 2020/2021 review") in return to their work, however, this does not preclude your employer from providing you additional allowance on a voluntary basis.
+The Erasmus+ trainees receive the Erasmus+ grant (consult the amounts according to countries in the section called "Scholarship 2023/2024 review") in return for their work, however, this does not preclude your employer from providing you additional allowance on a voluntary basis.
 This can mean financial allowance, provision, accommodation, catering or discounts on services.

 You can apply for an Erasmus+ traineeship after graduation/completion until the student's legal relationship is terminated - until the end of the last active semester (last day of the exam period).